OzBayneFNF/document-processing-docs/libraries/radwordsprocessing/editing/find-and-replace/find-and-replace-text.md

 * __void ReplaceStyling(Regex regex, Action&lt;CharacterProperties&gt; replacePropertiesAction):__ Applies the character property changes from the Action delegate to all matches of the __Regex__.

-**Example 3** shows how to apply a red highlight color to all occurrences of the word "alert".
+**Example 3** shows how to apply a red highlight color to all occurrences of the word "text".

 #### **[C#] Example 3: Replace character properties**